margaritahumanitarian/helpafamily-docs/contributing-to-the-repository.md

 Follow these steps to run the helpafamily web app locally:

-1. if you are not already in the cloned directory.
+1. If you are not already in the cloned directory, go into it:
    ```bash
    cd helpafamily/
    ```